 10. Left it like that for two weeks – a mistake.
 I think, after the bubbling stopped, it was supposed to be almost sealed.
 Time will tell.

-11. On day 20, got my brother and sister-in-law to suck the ‘wine’ out through a tube and into a motley selection of sterilised buckets and whatnot in order to separate it from the sediment as part of their holiday fun.
+11. On day 20, asked my visitors to suck on a tube to get the ‘wine’ flowing from vat to motley selection of sterilised buckets and whatnot in order to separate it from the sediment.
+Holiday fun.

 13. Filtered the ‘wine’ back in.
-Weird colour due to throwing in a sack of red grapes – wrong, apparently.
+Weird colour is due to having thrown in a sack of red grapes – wrong, apparently.
 Smells alcoholic though.

-14. Dropped the lid in so it bobbed on the surface, and used the pump thing to inflate the air around it creating an airtight seal.
+14. Dropped the lid in so it bobbed on the surface, and used the pump to inflate the air around it creating an efficient airtight seal.